kwangjong/kwangjong.github.io/_posts/CSCheatSheet/2022-03-01-DataStructure.md

 ## Graph--->
 ## Author
-me. -- If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
+All implementations and visual aids are created by me.--If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
 Feel free to reach out to me.